4digitmwc/4dmanalysis/readme.md

 ## Project Description

 This is a project for analysis of [4 Digit MWC 4](https://osu.ppy.sh/wiki/en/Tournaments/4DM/4) Player Scores from Qualifiers to Grand Finals.
-This will include the Exploratory Data Analysis, Predicting the missing scores and Outlier Detection (or in other words, `Skillbanning`).
+This will include the Exploratory Data Analysis, Predicting the missing scores, and Outlier Detection (or in other words, `Skillbanning`).

+- Exploratory Data Analysis of Score Progression of players
+- Missing Data Validation of unplayed scores of players
+- Analysis on affection of Qualifiers Scores to Round Survival of Teams
+- Experimentation of Box-Cox and Logit Transformation on players' scores
+- Outlier Detection of 4 Digit MWC 4 Players using Tournament Scores

 ---